-Tuition covers almost everything during the program, but some participants like to bring extra money (around $100) for personal items such as souvenirs, snacks, and baggage fees.
+Tuition covers almost everything during the program, but some participants like to bring extra money (no more than $40).
 VISIONS leaders encourage participants to turn in cash and cards at the beginning of the program and then check the money/cards out as needed.
 Please refer to your airline’s website for baggage fees (if applicable).

 - ATM Card: VISIONS recommends bringing an ATM card.
 They are more secure than cash and ATMs provide local currency.
 Additionally, they can be held in a parent’s name because ATMs do not require identification.